bartekbm/AccessVerifier/README.md

 ## Features
 - **IP Validation:** Verifies if incoming requests originate from allowed IP ranges.
-- **Dynamic IP Updates:** Fetches and updates AWS IP ranges daily via a separate updater service.
+- **Dynamic IP Updates:** The service fetches and updates AWS IP ranges daily using a built-in updater process.
 - **REST API:** Provides a `/verify` endpoint for HTTP request validation.

 ---